 Financial incentives at the state and local levels may be available to eligible tax-paying businessses locating or expanding in Moore County.

 The State of North Carolina recognizes that incentives play a role in economic development and consequently offers performance-based and other cost-saving programs to companies meeting eligibility requirements.
 There are several financial incentive programs available to eligible new and expanding businesses in North Carolina.
-Note that for 2017, Moore County has a Tier 3 designation, and the average annual wage standard is $37,130.
+Note that for 2018, Moore County has a Tier 3 designation.
+Moore County’s 2018 average annual wage standard is $38,398.

 Job Development Investment Grant

 The Job Development Investment Grant (JDIG) is a discretionary incentive program in which the annual grant amount awarded to a company is up to 75% of withholding taxes paid by “net” new full-time employees.
 To qualify, a new or expanding company’s project must be competitive with locations outside of North Carolina.
 Additional criteria must be met including the target parameters for a Tier 3 County of creating of 200 new jobs at an average wage of 115% of the county’s or state’s average wage, whichever is lower, and a capital investment of a minimum of $10,000 per job.
 A project creating 1,750 or more new full-time jobs and investing at least $500 million in private funds is categorized as a High-Yield Project (HYP), and some provisions of the JDIG grant are different for HYPs.
 The JDIG program is available through January 1, 2019.